marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 Identifying what power states an Energy Object supports is crucial for onboarding and integration—especially for legacy systems.
 Key discovery elements include:

-- Whether the energy objtect supports multiple Power State Sets.
+- Whether the energy object supports multiple Power State Sets.
 - Semantics and limitations of each state (e.g., absolute power, relative power).
 - Transition characteristics, such as the time required to move between states.
 - Energy Object-specific state transition constraints like frequency, which may limit energy-saving measures to avoid damaging the device/components.